Trump suggests more money needed in health care bill

 Additionally, according to Senate rules, the bill passed through the body has to save $133 billion, the same amount of money as the House bill.
 That leaves Trump and Senate Republicans with little flexibility on spending.
 While they can spend more money on certain areas, they still have to hit the $133 billion marker to comply with Senate rules.

-Trump's lunch on Tuesday includes a number of more moderate Republicans, including Sens.
+Trump's lunch on Tuesday included a number of more moderate Republicans, including Sens.
 Rob Portman of Ohio, Lisa Murkowski of Alaska and Susan Collins of Maine, and conservatives like Sens.
 Pat Toomey of Pennsylvania, Ted Cruz of Texas and Mike Lee of Utah.

 Portman, Cruz, Lee and Toomey are all members of Senate Republican's working group on health care.
 Vice President Mike Pence, who has worked with Senate Republicans for weeks on health care, also joined the lunch.